 Remote working in Portugal is a great choice for freelancers and remote workers, considering the low cost of living, internet connectivity, and wide range of activities.
 It is worth mentioning that Portugal ranked the world’s best country for digital nomads in 2022

-What’s more, as of 30 October 2022, Portugal’s new Digital Nomad Visa will launch, allowing remote workers to be granted a year-long visa to work in Portugal, so long as they meet the requirements.
+What’s more, as of 30 October 2022, Portugal’s new Digital Nomad Visa launched, allowing remote workers to be granted a year-long visa to work in Portugal, so long as they meet the requirements.
+Since then, Portugal has become regarded as a digital nomad hotspot.

 In this article, we’ll provide you with everything that you’ll need to know about working remotely in Portugal that we deem to be crucial information for you to soak up, including: